Teleport Authentication Service

 by the system's SSH agent if it is running.

 To get permission to join a cluster for the first time a user must provide their username, password, and 2nd-factor token.
 Users can log in with

 tsh loginor via the Web UI.
-The Auth Server check these against its identity storage and checks the 2nd factor token.
+The Auth Server checks the username and password against its identity storage and checks the 2nd factor token.

 ~/.tshby default.
 If the client uses the Web UI the signed certificate is associated with a secure websocket session.

 In addition to a user's identity, user certificates also contain user roles and SSH options, like "permit-agent-forwarding" .
 This additional data is stored as a certificate extension and is protected by the CA signature.

 Using User Certificates

 When a client requests access to a node cluster, the Auth Server first checks that a certificate exists and hasn't expired.
 If it has expired, the client must re-authenticate with their username, password, and 2nd factor.
 If the certificate is still valid, the Auth Server validates the certificate's signature.
 The client is then granted access to the cluster.
 From here, the Proxy Server establishes a connection between client and node.

 By default, all user certificates have an expiration date, also known as time to live (TTL).
 This TTL can be configured by a Teleport administrator.
 However, the node certificates issued by an Auth Server are valid indefinitely by default.